jmcunningham/Modern-React/README.md

 NOTE: Currently these are links I've added to Pocket over the last 12 months, many of which I haven't read.
 I'm creating this page to help others, and to nudge me to start reading them.
 As I start reading through these, I will remove the articles that aren't too helpful, so that this page evolves into a list of **vetted** links.

+NOTE 2: I am once again adding new links to this (Jan 2021)...12 months after the first batch were added.
+Some of those original links might be stale now and will be cleaned up later.

-NOTE 2: Some of these links may require a Medium membership.
+NOTE 3: Some of these links may require a Medium membership.
 If you find a link that requires a Medium membership, but the article is also available for free (because it was republished on Medium), please let me know and I'll update the link.

 Future: I will consider adding TypeScript links.